mlj/iso-codes/README.md

 ISO 639-3 defines language identifiers that covers a set of other language identifiers.
 For example, the identifier `lav` for Latvian corresponds to `lvs` for Standard Latvian and `ltg` for Latgalian.
-These identifiers are called [macrolanguages] [1] and can be looked up in the same way as other language
+These identifiers are called macrolanguages and can be looked up in the same way as other language codes:
-codes:

 ```ruby
 language = ISOCodes.find_language('lav')